AryaGadekar/AryaGadekar.github.io/README.md

 Tools: SQL, Python (scikit-learn), Power BI
 What I did: Cleaned transactional and engagement data, defined behavioral segments, built a churn model, and translated outputs into retention playbooks and dashboard visualizations.
 Impact: Prioritized top-20% of customers for targeted campaigns based on LTV estimates and created an intuitive KPI dashboard for monthly executive reviews.

-### 3) Sentiment Mining for Product Feedback
-Tools: Python (NLP), Tableau / Power BI
-What I did: Scraped and processed product reviews, performed sentiment and topic modeling, surfaced recurring issues, and recommended product and communications fixes.
-Impact: Delivered prioritized product fixes and a weekly dashboard that non-technical product managers used to track sentiment trends.

 ---